programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 surprised if you immediately encounter a string of error messages; that means the script is doing what it’s supposed to do!
-Calmly go into your text editor, while leaving the script running, and open the `bpl-marcs-errors.log`{.filename} to see what exceptions have been recorded there.
+Calmly go into your text editor, while leaving the script running, and open the `bpl-marcs-errors.log` to see what exceptions have been recorded there.
 You’ll probably see that the script raised the exception “File already exists” for each of the files that you had already downloaded when running our earlier, shorter program.

 If you leave the program running for a little while, the script will eventually get to items that you have not already downloaded and resume